LucasRoesler/lucasroesler.github.io/_includes/resume.md

 ### Technical
 **Software development**, SAIC, Tucson, Arizona - ** 2013 -- present**

+> - Research and implement new feature detection algorithms in Python and C++ for digital image detection software.
+> - Create and manage Git hooks to enforce commenting style guidelines and general workflow procedure.
+> - Implement new features for an active website.
+> *Python - Django - C++ - Git*

 **Web development**, *Pedegogy in Large Lectures*, UConn, Storrs, Connecticut - **2011 -- 2012**

->Designed, created, and managed the webpage, videos, surveys, and raw data reports for the Pedagogy in Large Lectures research project (see below in Academic Experience).
-Managed the transition to new developers.
+> - Designed, created, and managed the webpage, videos, surveys, and raw data reports for the Pedagogy in Large Lectures research project (see below in Academic Experience).
+> - Managed the transition to new developers.
 > *PHP - MySQL - Javascript - LaTeX*

 **Web development**, *Mathematics Department*, UConn, Storrs, Connecticut - **2009 -- 2012**

->Created secure forms for administrative use.
-Updated and created new secure forms for student use.
-Implemented basic security for existing web forms.
-Created extensive user and developer documentation for each project in a pmwiki.
+> - Created secure forms for administrative use.
+> - Updated and created new secure forms for student use.
+> - Implemented basic security for existing web forms.
+> - Created extensive user and developer documentation for each project in a pmwiki.
 >  *PHP - MySQL - Javascript*

 ### Teaching